HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 -	**measure** is used to input a measure identifier.
 A Client may call the care-gaps operation to run the gaps in care report on a measure or a list of measures.
 As a precondition, the Client must communicate with the Server and know the measure identifiers used by the Server to uniquely identify measures
 -	**program** is used to specify one or more programs that a provider or an organization participates in, for example, risk based, value based, or other performance program such as CMS MIPS, HQR programs.

 The [care-gaps](OperationDefinition-care-gaps.html) operation has an out parameter, **return**.
-Same as the [base care-gaps operation], the *return* here returns a Bundle resource, but conforms to the [DEQM Gaps In Care Bundle Profile].
+In comparison to the return output parameter specified in the [base care-gaps operation], the *return* here returns a Bundle resource, but conforms to the [DEQM Gaps In Care Bundle Profile].
+It now also allows 0 to many bundles to be returned.

-Through the requirement analysis of the Gaps In Care Reporting for this ballot, it is determined that care-gaps operation requires a re-design.
+Through the requirement analysis of the Gaps In Care Reporting for this ballot, it is determined that existing care-gaps operation in FHIR R4 requires a re-design.
 The plan is to promote the care-gaps operation specified in this guide to the next release of the base FHIR specification.
 {:.note-to-balloters}

 Figure 2-12 shows a workflow for running the care-gaps operation for a single patient.